morph-kgc/morph-kgc/docs/faq.md

 The best place to get the answer is at **[Discussions for RML questions](https://github.com/kg-construct/rml-questions/discussions)**.

 #### I installed Morph-KGC but I get an error saying some dependency is missing
-To use relational databases and some data files it is required to install additional libraries.
-You can see which one you need to install in **[Advanced Setup](https://morph-kgc.readthedocs.io/en/latest/documentation/#advanced-setup)**.
+To use relational databases and some data files it is required to install additional dependencies.
+You can check specific configuration options in **[Advanced Setup](https://morph-kgc.readthedocs.io/en/latest/documentation/#advanced-setup)**.

 #### How do I submit a bug report?
 Please, [open an issue](https://github.com/oeg-upm/morph-kgc/issues/new/choose) with a clear description of the bug.
 We will try to solve it as soon as possible.